baleada/docs/src/prose/features/affordances/show.md

   show(
-    // Reactive array of tab panel elements panels.targets,
+    // Reactive array of tab panel elements panels.elements,
     {
-      // selectedPanel is a reactive reference to the index
+      // `selected.value.newest` is a reactive reference to the
-      // of the currently selected tab panel.
+      // index of the currently selected tab panel.
       //
       // Every panel should be hidden, except for the panel
       // whose index is a match.
       //
-      // This getValue should run again each time
+      // This `get` callback should run again each time
-      // selectedPanel changes.
+      // `selected.value.newest` changes.
       get: index => index === selected.value.newest,
       watchSource: () => selected.value.newest,
     },